 One step forward or three steps back?
 The case of NFT/crypto domains

-You most likely heard about NFT domain names, also known as crypto domains.
-We all know about domain names, crypto, and even NFT (well, to the best extent that anyone can know about NFT).
-But how do they all connect?
-And why should you be worried about them?
+You have most likely heard about NFT domain names, also known as crypto domains.
+We all know about domain names, crypto, and even NFT (well, to the best extent that anyone can know about NFT), but how do they all connect?
+And should you be worried about them?

-Unlike URL domains, NFT domains are not associated with the Internet Corporation for Assigned Names and Numbers (ICANN), or any traditional internet.
+Unlike regular TLDs (URL domains), NFT domains are not associated with the Internet Corporation for Assigned Names and Numbers (ICANN), or any traditional internet.
 This implies several outcomes:

 NFT domains are not resolved on ICANN’s domain name system, and therefore do not belong to the worldwide web.